kamauz/introsde-2017-assignment-3-client/README.md

 ### Code analysis

-- **PeopleClient**: the Java class that performs the requests to the server and checks whethere the operations are actually executed
+- **PeopleClient**: the Java class that performs the requests to the server and checks whether the operations are actually executed

 ### Code tasks